engagenie/policies/privacy-policy.md

 # Lapsly Privacy Policy

-_Last Modified: September 21, 2019 (changes to go into effect September 21, 2019)_
+_Last Modified: October 29, 2019 (changes to go into effect Mpvember 29, 2019)_

 Lapsly is designed for use in schools, and we are committed to the highest standards of protection for student data and personally identifiable information (“PII”) at all times.
 In addition to this Privacy Policy, we also comply with the Family Educational Rights and Privacy Act (“FERPA”), and the Children’s Online Privacy Protection Act ("COPPA"), and applicable state laws.